imagej/imagej.github.io/_pages/discuss/bugs.md

 ### Catastrophic failure

-We maintain lifeline ImageJ distributions on the [/downloads page](/downloads).
+We maintain lifeline ImageJ distributions on the [Downloads page](/downloads).
 You can use these until any outstanding issues are resolved.